cgilliard/myfamily/core/README.md

 \section core Overview

-The modle handles core functionalities within the MyFamily project.
+The module handles core functionalities within the MyFamily project.
 These include memory management, vtable implementation, and more.

 ## Key module files